GecDeck/8080_Emulator/README.md

 - Stretch the pixels to be more accurate
 - Add scanline filter
 - Add some glow to represent crt's glow
+- There seems to be a bug where you lose all your existing credits when you start a game